Trump visit to US cemetery in France canceled... | Taiwan News

-PARIS (AP) — President Donald Trump canceled a visit Saturday to a cemetery for Americans killed in World War I, the White House citing bad weather that grounded his helicopter.
+PARIS (AP) — President Donald Trump canceled a planned visit to a cemetery for Americans killed in World War I, the White House said, citing bad weather that grounded his helicopter.

-Trump remained at the U.S. ambassador's residence, where he was staying during events to commemorate the 100th anniversary of the end of World War I.
+Instead, Trump spent much of the day following a meeting and lunch with French President Emmanuel Macron at the U.S. ambassador's residence, where he was staying during events to commemorate the 100th anniversary of the end of World War I.

-Attending in Trump's place were the White House chief of staff, retired Marine Gen. John Kelly; the chairman of the Joint Chiefs of Staff, Marine Gen. Joe Dunford; and other members of the U.S. entourage.
+Attending in Trump's place were the White House chief of staff, retired Marine Gen. John Kelly; the chairman of the Joint Chiefs of Staff, Marine Gen. Joe Dunford; and several members of the White House staff.
 The Battle of Belleau Wood was a critical conflict in the war and a pivotal encounter in Marine Corps history.

 The Secret Service determines when it's safe to fly Marine One, the president's helicopter.
 Paris was covered in clouds with drizzling rain through most of Saturday.